-Media Arts Equipment is reserved only for students in Media Arts classes.
-Equipment cannot be checked out for personal or commercial projects.
+Media Arts Equipment is reserved only for use in Media Arts classes and MA faculty/MAL approved projects.
+Equipment cannot be checked out for student’s personal or commercial projects.

 The equipment in the MAL is very expensive and specialized.
 It is a privilege to have such equipment available for student use.

 - Be enrolled in a class or have received special access status that has TMA departmental support.